 That said, I think that any mom who does want to breastfeed should be encouraged to do so.
 I know that many moms have difficulty with breastfeeding at the start, but that they overcome those difficulties with time and with the right type of support.
 With that in mind, let me share with you what she said that upset me so much.
 She said that she had bottle fed formula and pumped for five weeks and that she feels after two weeks if breastfeeding isn’t working for a mother, she needs to just bottle feed formula.
 This really upset me.

-I ended up leaving a long comment there, but I’m not sure if my point got across and I also wanted to collect a bit of data to ensure I wasn’t crazy to think what I did.
+I ended up leaving a long comment there, but I'm not sure if my point got across and I also wanted to collect a bit of data to ensure I wasn't off base for thinking what I did.
 So I put up a poll on my blog and asked moms to tell me if they had a rough start breastfeeding and if it was resolved by the 2 week period.
 Here are the results (265 people voted):

 Question: Did you have a rough start with breastfeeding?